canonical/jaas-documentation/reference/security.rst

 `here <https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow>`__.

 This process does not rely on browser redirects and so is not susceptible to traditional browser vulnerabilities.
-Both the access token and refresh token are obtained and stored by the backend server and the CLI application is issued with a session token as described in `CLI Based Sessions`_.
+Both the access token and refresh token are obtained and stored by the back-end server and the CLI application is issued with a session token as described in `CLI Based Sessions`_.

 Client Credential Flow